mattpap/masters-thesis/sphinx/src/introduction.rst

 theoretical physics and research into artificial intelligence.
 Those were very basic systems, usually implemented in Lisp programming language.
-Over the years more symbolic methods were invented and the design of mathematical systems improved, giving a rise to modern systems, amongst others Reduce, Macsyma, AXIOM and Derive, and more recent including Maple, Singular, Mathematica, Magma, Maxima, GiNaC, and many others.
+Over the years more symbolic methods were invented and the design of mathematical systems improved, giving a rise to modern systems, amongst others Reduce, Macsyma, Axiom and Derive, and more recent including Maple, Singular, Mathematica, Magma, Maxima, GiNaC, and many others.
 For a very detailed historical insight refer to an interview [Haigh2005interview]_ with Gaston Gonnet, a key figure in computer algebra systems design, co--creator of Maple, a leading third--party mathematical software